Reinventing work through better ways of working

 The mindset for reform

-His mindset is still lingering in Command & Control - or New Public Management, which was still the predominant paradigm when he was in government.
+The danger is that our mindset is still lingering in Command & Control - or New Public Management, which is still the predominant paradigm in government.

-Looking at the concept of the systems thinking iceberg, the deepest roots of how an organisation is understood is down to the mindset of those that make the decisions.
+Looking at the concept of the systems thinking, the deepest roots of how an organisation is understood is down to the mindset of those that make the decisions.
 Traditionally, our organisations work through Taylorism, or as some call it, Command & Control.
 This is not one thing, but a myriad of beliefs about how organisations work.
 If we look at the changes Thatcher put in, they were underpinned by one set of principles, which we now call New Public Management, NPM.
 Everything that has occurred to the NHS since then, has been in line with those principles.
-The Darzy report begins to reject some of those principles, but it offers no alternative.
-Infact it potentiality retains some of those principles.
+Reform needs us to challenge those principles, and offer an alternative.
+We know this because up until now, we have simply attempted to place new approaches into the current NHS system.
 So, no matter what improvements are made, the principles will ultimately dictate the fundamental design and behaviour.
 This analysis is the result of many interventions where alternatives to NPM have occurred, and the results studied.

 • Standardised work flows